 Emily Barton doesn’t just dream about becoming a large-animal vet.
 She works hard at it.

-Emily knows what it take to get into vet school: grades, experience, interests, determination.
+Emily knows what it takes to get into vet school: grades, experience, interests, determination.
 Her GPA?
 Near perfection!
-It’s an impressive 3.94 out of 4.
+It’s an impressive 3.95 out of 4.
 Her level of experience?
 Exceptional!
 A hands-on leadership position with the Berry College Dairy and two summers working with veterinarians, as well as caring for a horse and raising a guide-dog-in-training.
 Her interests?
 Broad.
-She’s also a ballerina, choreographer and Dance Troupe assistant manager.
+She’s also a ballerina, choreographer and Dance Troupe manager.
 Emily is determined to do everything she can to build her future.
 What does she deserve?
 The best learning facilities possible.
 We’re committed to creating them.